wenyuzhao/augmented-gpt/README.md

 from agentia import Agent
 from typing import Annotated

+# Define a tool as a python function
 def get_weather(location: Annotated[str, "The city name"]):
     """Get the current weather in a given location""" return { "temperature": 72 }

+# Create an agent
 agent = Agent(tools=[get_weather])

+# Run the agent with the tool
 response = await agent.chat_completion("What is the weather like in boston?")

 print(response)